• Skip to primary navigation

 • 2 tsp. – vinegar

-• 1 pack – plain circular wafers available at any European Store
+• 1 pack – colorful circular wafers (available at any European Stores)

 Instructions

-• Cook 5 large eggs.
-While the eggs are cooking, prepare the wafers for coating.
+• Start by hard-boiling 5 large eggs.
+While they're cooking, we'll prepare the wafers for coating.

-• Place the following flavors and colors on separate large plates:
+Put the following flavor and color combinations on separate large plates:

-• ½ white round wafers, 1 pink round wafer, and ⅓ pack strawberry flavored wafers.
+• 1 ½ white round wafers, 1 pink round wafer, and ⅓ pack strawberry-flavored wafers.

-• ½ white round wafers, 1 orange round wafer, and ⅓ pack vanilla flavored wafers.
+• 1 ½ white round wafers, 1 orange round wafer, and ⅓ pack vanilla-flavored wafers.

-• ½ white round wafers, 1 green round wafer, and ⅓ pack lemon or orange flavored wafers.
+• 1 ½ white round wafers, 1 green round wafer, and ⅓ pack lemon or orange-flavored wafers.

-• ½ white round wafers, 1 blue round wafers, and ⅓ pack lemon or orange flavored wafers.
+• 1 ½ white round wafers, 1 blue round wafer, and ⅓ pack lemon or orange-flavored wafers.

 • Add sour cream and keep mixing and mashing the yolks with sour cream until smooth.
 (This is where you'll be able to break down most of the yolk crumbs best.
 I first use a spoon, then a hard rubber spatula.)

-• Add flour gradually (½ cup at a time), until the dough is formed smooth and soft.
+• Continue beating while adding flour gradually, around ½ cup at a time, until the dough is formed.

-• While they are baking, prepare the chocolate coating.
-I use this Chocolate Ganache Recipe for the coating.
-(A melted chocolate bar coats and hold hedgehogs better than a glaze made with powdered cocoa.
-They're easier to shape, and the aroma of dark chocolate is much tastier.)
+• While the dough balls are baking, we can prepare the chocolate coating.
+I use chocolate ganache; I've found that a melted chocolate bar holds the dough together better than a glaze made with powdered cocoa.

 Tried this recipe?Share your photo on Instagram @valyastasteofhome or tag #valyastasteofhome!